What is Achilles tendon rupture?

 Wear comfortable shoes:

 Wear well-fitting and comfortable shoes before exercising or doing sports to protect your calf and heel.
-Comfortable shoes could also help stabilise you when exercising on uneven surfaces.
+Comfortable shoes can also help to stabilise your foot when exercising on uneven surfaces.

 Gradual progression when exercising: